grant-olson/grant-olson.github.io/_posts/2018-08-23-help-google-adwords-api-keys-dont-work.md

 an access token as needed, and this access token is used to generate ads.

-Yesterday morning, things blew up and we did some basic debugging.
+Yesterday morning, things blew up horribly and all of our processes generating ads failed!
+We went into major fire-fighting mode did some basic debugging.
 We decided that a three year old refresh token might be the problem, and regenerated one locally, and things seemed to be working again.
 But then, after an hour, all our processes would blow up again.
 We could fix the tokens every hour, but this obviously wasn't a full-time solution.

-As we tracked things down and went through many red herrings, we came to realize that normally Google's code would figure out that the access token was required, and would request a new one via the refresh token.
+As we tracked things down and went through many red herrings, we came to realize that normally Google's code would figure out that the current access token was expired, and would request a new one via the refresh token.
 As we dug in to the google code, we finally made our way to the [oauth2_handler.rb file in ads_common](https://github.com/googleads/google-api-ads-ruby/blob/master/ads_common/lib/ads_common/auth/oauth2_handler.rb).
 In particular the `get_token` method on line 89: